Jean Navarre: Personal life during World War I

 Flyers would sometimes wave at their opponents when meeting in the air.
 Navarre felt strongly that combatants should kill their enemies; there was no room for fraternizing gestures.
 He later became one of the first flying aces.

-Navarre continuously experimented with ways to improve his aircraft's armament, at one point even installing rockets.
+Navarre continuously experimented with ways to improve his aircraft's armament, at one point installing rockets.
 By this time, Navarre had achieved 12 victories despite his technical handicap.

 Navarre became close friends with fellow ace Charles Nungesser, who was as reckless and insubordinate as himself.
 In addition to their growing reputation as flying aces, Navarre and Nungesser also became extremely popular in Parisian nightlife for a number of colorful and unorthodox stunts.

 Post-World War I

 After the end of hostilities, a victory parade was planned on the Champs Élysées on 14 July 1919.
 However, the high command ordered airmen to participate on foot rather than flying their aircraft.
 The headstrong 'heroes of the air' took this as an insult.
 At a meeting in the 'Fouquet' bar on the Champs Élysées, they decided to respond to this by selecting one of their number to fly through the Arc de Triomphe.
 Navarre, as the first among the aces, was considered the ideal choice despite his injuries.
 Navarre crashed his aircraft while practicing for this stunt and died at Villacoublay aerodrome on 10 July.
 He was 23 years old.
 Fellow pilot Charles Godefroy would eventually perform the historic flight through the Arc de Triomphe a few weeks later on 7 August 1919.